Categories

-“The woods are lovely, dark and deep.
-But I have promises to keep, and miles to go before I sleep” says one of the paragraphs in a poem by the famous poet Robert Frost.
+“The woods are lovely, dark, and deep.
+But I have promises to keep and miles to go before I sleep,” says one of the paragraphs in a poem by the famous poet Robert Frost It depicts the mental state of someone who is eager for some rest but driven by ambition and believes he still has a long way to go before he can relax.

 Even though such resolve is admirable, it is not advisable.
-Doctors routinely advise people to sleep between 6-8 hours every day and claim that people sleeping less than 6 hours are doing themselves a disservice and are under an illusion that they achieve more by sleeping less.
+Doctors routinely advise people to sleep between 6 and 8 hours every day and claim that people sleeping less than 6 hours are doing themselves a disservice and are under the illusion that they achieve more by sleeping less.

-They even claim that going 18 hours without sleep puts your body in a “wakeful drunken state”.
-How much a person should sleep has been a subject of quite some debate.
-While some people can manage in a minimum amount of time, others need to sleep for longer periods to perform at their best.
+They even claim that going 18 hours without sleep puts your body in a “wakeful drunken state.”.
+How much a person should sleep has been the subject of quite some debate.
+While some people can manage for a minimum amount of time, others need to sleep for longer periods of time to perform at their best.

-For example India’s Prime Minister, Narendra Modi sleeps only for about 4 hours daily and has been doing so for quite a long time while the famous singer Mariah Carey says “I have got to sleep for 15 hours to sing the way I want to”.
+For example, India’s Prime Minister, Narendra Modi, sleeps only for about 4 hours daily and has been doing so for quite a while, while the famous singer Mariah Carey says, “I have got to sleep for 15 hours to sing the way I want to.”.

-This is about double the amount of the recommended time and about 4 times what Modi sleeps.
-However Elon Musk (who is arguably the most productive man in the world) sleeps for about 6 hours a day while Bill Gates (you know who that is) recommends 7 hours of sleep every day.
+This is about double the recommended time and about 4 times what Modi sleeps.
+However, Elon Musk (who is arguably the most productive man in the world) sleeps for about 6 hours a day, while Bill Gates (you know who that is) recommends 7 hours of sleep every day.

-It is quite clear that the length of sleep time differs from a person to person but what does not differ is the need for a good sleep.
+It is quite clear that the length of sleep time differs from person to person, but what does not differ is the need for good sleep.

-Sleep is a necessity not a luxury.
-Sleeping less does not allow the body to recuperate from the previous day and hence might make the upcoming day unproductive so that the whole point of sleeping less becomes pointless.
+Sleep is a necessity, not a luxury.
+Sleeping less does not allow the body to recuperate from the previous day and hence might make the upcoming day unproductive, so the whole point of sleeping less becomes pointless.

 It is a very noticeable observation that when a person is short on sleep, he/she has a higher than normal craving for sugary food.
 This is because the body is in an immediate need for a boost of energy and nothing provides this better than sugar.

-Thus even though it might sound counter intuitive, sleep deprivation is directly linked to overeating and weight gain.
-There are two hormones namely Ghrelin and Leptin which signal the brain that you are hungry or whether you are full respectively.
+Thus, even though it might sound counterintuitive, sleep deprivation is directly linked to overeating and weight gain.
+There are two hormones, namely ghrelin and leptin, that signal to the brain that you are hungry or full, respectively.

 On sleeping less, the Ghrelin levels go up hence increasing the need for more food.
 There are numerous more explicit harmful effects as well.

 Fatigue and lethargy are the foremost among them.
-Irritability, inability to cope with stress, reduced creativity and problem solving skills along with concentration problems are quite observable when the body is not rested properly.
+Irritability, inability to cope with stress, reduced creativity and problem-solving skills, and concentration problems are quite observable when the body is not rested properly.

 Prolonged exposure to a lack of sleep also reduces the body’s immunity making people more prone to infectious diseases like cough and cold.

-How much time one spends sleeping is a less important issue than the importance of a sound sleep, As mentioned earlier Narendra Modi and many others do by sleeping for 4 hours a day but in his own words “Doctors tell me I need to sleep for 5 hours but I sleep for maximum 3-4 hours yet, I get a very sound sleep.”
+How much time one spends sleeping is a less important issue than the importance of sound sleep.
+As mentioned earlier, Narendra Modi and many others sleep for 4 hours a day, but in his own words, “Doctors tell me I need to sleep for 5 hours, but I sleep for a maximum of 3–4 hours, yet I get a very sound sleep.”

 As Mr. Modi points out, getting deep sleep is more important.
 Deep sleep is the time when the body recuperates and builds up energy for the next day.